 What Are the Requirements for CNA Certification?

 A certified nursing assistant (CNA) works in environments such as hospitals and nursing homes to help patients with day-to-day tasks.
 In addition to completing a specialized training program, aspiring CNAs must earn state certification.
-Schools offering Nursing degrees can also be found in these popular choices.

 Job Duties of a Certified Nursing Assistant